AbhishekNair050/SignSpeak-Converter/README.md

-# SignSpeak: Sign Language Translation
+# SignSpeak Converter - Breaking the Silence, Connecting Lives.

-SignSpeak is a web application that translates sign language gestures into text in real-time using machine learning models.
-The project aims to bridge the communication gap between the deaf and hearing communities, making conversations more accessible and inclusive.
+SignSpeak Converter is a web application that translates sign language gestures into text in real-time using machine learning models.
+The project aims to bridge the communication gap between the deaf and hearing communities, making conversations more accessible and inclusive. the application can be accessed at - https://team-signsync.appspot.com/

 ## Table of Contents